Error code

 Frequently asked questions

-Can I still use the appliance with Samsung 1C showing?+
+Can I still use a Samsung washing machine with 1C showing?+

 Only after one safe check for foam, trapped water, or abnormal filling.
-If the water level still looks wrong, stop using the washer.
+If the water level still looks wrong, the machine overfills, or the code comes back, stop using the washer.

 Will resetting fix Samsung 1C permanently?+